 LaVida Health doesn’t see yoga as a workout.
 Whilst you will have a physical yoga class and gain physical benefits, we don’t have hot yoga classes, high intensity yoga classes or pack in our students so you don’t have a chance to connect with your teacher.
 That’s not to say you won’t improve your fitness levels, strength and flexibility, this will happen, we just consider it a beneficial ‘side effect’ of our classes.
 Our main goal is to optimise your emotional, mental and physical health to prevent illness and disease.
 We also want to help you manage and reduce symptoms of any health complaint you may have.

-LaVida Health runs slow flow, vinyasa flow and yin classes only, and all at a normal room temperature, not too hot, not too cold.
+LaVida Health runs slow, flow and rest classes only (for descriptions head to our yoga services page), and all at a normal room temperature, not too hot, not too cold.
 Our teachers have been carefully selected for their interest and knowledge in the philosophy of yoga, pranayama techniques, and meditation and relaxation practises.
 Our yoga teachers have a love for yoga beyond the postures and therefore you will come to learn the emotional, mental and physical benefits of each pose as you move through them.

 Each teacher brings to the studio their own unique style and areas of interest.
 For example; I like to connect your yoga practice to the numerous health benefits such as improved digestion; improved strength (mental and physical) and the effects on the nervous system (as this is nicely aligned with my naturopathy training); and other teachers will connect with the more spiritual aspects of yoga and the more traditional benefits of the poses that are beyond our physical understanding.
 We certainly don’t expect our yoga teachers to all do the same thing, and rather embrace their individuality so you get a very broad yoga experience.